-Folks often have a lot of questions about inset wall niche storage when figuring out what they want in a new tile shower or tub surround.
-With a truly custom reno where you’re starting from the studs, just about anything is possible:
+This post explains how to design shower niche spaces that will be both practical and beautiful.
+Folks often have a lot of questions about inset wall niche storage when figuring out what they want in a new custom tile shower or tub surround.
+When you’re starting from the studs, just about anything is possible:

 So, here’s some detailed advice for shower niche design and placement design ideas.

 Q: Should we put an inset niche in our new custom tile shower?